Updated Mar 15, 2026§ For Everyday Items

 Does the Invoxia GPS tracker require a monthly subscription?

-No. The purchase includes 1-2 years of LTE-M cellular data depending on the plan you choose.
-After that period, you renew for about $40/year.
+No. The purchase includes LTE-M cellular data for the starter period depending on the plan you choose.
+After that period, you renew service separately.
 There's no mandatory monthly payment at any point.

 How accurate is the Invoxia tracker's location?

-Accuracy ranges from 30 to 150 feet depending on environment.
-Urban areas with clear sky view get the best results (around 30-50 feet).
-Indoor and suburban locations are typically 100-150 feet.
-That's enough to identify a street address but not a specific parking spot.
+Accuracy depends on environment.
+Urban areas with clear sky view get the best results, while indoor and suburban locations can be less precise because the tracker falls back to Wi-Fi and cell-tower positioning.
+That's enough to identify a broad search area but not a specific parking spot.

 What happens if the tracker loses cell service?